-Students enrolled in this CSC are not yet accepted into the Nursing AAS degree, but are completing their general education and prerequisite courses.
-After completing this CSC, students will need to apply for admission to the Nursing AAS degree.
+Students enrolled in this CSC are not yet accepted into Nursing AAS degree options, but are completing general education and prerequisite courses.
+Students in this CSC should review the Nursing AAS degree options to determine the best time to apply.

-OCCUPATIONAL OBJECTIVES: This program is designed to prepare students to succeed in the Nursing AAS degree.
+OCCUPATIONAL OBJECTIVES: This program is designed to help prepare students to succeed in Nursing AAS degree options.

-PROGRAM NOTES: This program takes new students in the spring, summer, and fall semesters of each year.
-Students must declare their plan as Pre-Nursing CSC (code 221-156-02) and will be assigned the AAS in Nursing (code 156).
+PROGRAM NOTES: A student may begin this CSC at any time.
+Students must declare their plan as Pre-Nursing CSC (code 221-156-02).
+Students receiving financial aid will also be assigned the AAS in Nursing (code 156).
 The Nursing program is competitive, and completion of the Pre-Nursing CSC does not guarantee placement in the Nursing AAS degree.
-Students enrolled in this CSC are encouraged to meet with their program advisor after completing the first semester of courses.
+Students enrolled in this CSC are encouraged to meet with their program advisor as they begin this program of study.